What Are Fair Value Gaps and Liquidity Voids in the SMC?

 What Are Fair Value Gaps in Trading?

-In trading, fair value gaps reflect moments where market sentiment strongly favours either buying or selling, creating potential price movement opportunities.
+In trading, fair value gaps reflect moments where market sentiment may strongly favour either buying or selling, creating significant price movement (reflected in a long candle) that hasn’t been traded back.

 What Is the Difference Between a Fair Value Gap and a Liquidity Void?